-Welcome to The Best of Acoustic & Digital Piano Buyer, a collection of the best and most useful articles we’ve published in the past nine years on buying a new, used, or restored piano or digital piano.
+Welcome to The Best of Acoustic & Digital Piano Buyer, a collection of the best and most useful articles we’ve published in the past ten years on buying a new, used, or restored piano or digital piano.

 Some history might be helpful here: In 1987, I published The Piano Book: Buying & Owning a New or Used Piano, at a time when many, if not most, new pianos were poorly made by today’s standards, and the methods of selling them often bordered on the unethical.
 The book was groundbreaking in its exposure of all that, as well as unusually comprehensive and technically accessible to the layperson, and over the next 20 years, it was published in three updated editions, supplemented by annual model-and-price guides.

 By about 2005, globalization and computerization had so transformed the manufacturing landscape that defective and substandard pianos were largely things of the past, at least for pianos sold in the West; sales practices, too, had also considerably improved.
 Technology was also beginning to blur the distinctions between digital pianos and traditional acoustic pianos.
 All of this had the effect of rendering outdated much of the editorial basis for The Piano Book, at least as far as its treatment of new pianos was concerned.
 At the same time, the Internet had transformed people’s reading habits; increasingly they preferred digital media to printed books, and demanded that information be provided now and free.
 I responded to these challenges by rewriting all of my material for the 21st century, putting it online for free, and turning the work into a collaborative effort among many authors with diverse areas of expertise.
 Thus was born, in 2009, Acoustic & Digital Piano Buyer, an advertising-supported, free online magazine (www.pianobuyer.com) with a semiannual print component.